 Audio: Guanyin in the Pavilion with Tess Beasley.
 Guanyin’s watery nature.
 Water: ‘the softest compound that can overwhelm the hardest’.
 Compassion dissolves and connects us.
 The ‘call and response’ of our relationship to Guanyin.
 A force greater than any striving.
 Like Buddha at the brink of starvation opening to the offering of milk.
 We can’t know how she will call us or what our response will be.
 The great intimacy & spaciousness of abiding nowhere together.
 She enters when we need a new path.
 Michael Wilding on flute, Jordan McConnell guitar, Amaryllis Fletcher, Cantor on violin.
 Aug.16 2020.

-PZI Zen Online: Our culture needs to renew its old dreams.
+PZI Zen Online Audio: Our culture needs to renew its old dreams.
 And it is good when the bottom falls out.
 We are still held by vastness— our job is to work in harmony with the universe.
 Take the role of host for everything that appears.
-Allow not knowing – if you know who you are, you can not take a step!
-Nothing before us and only a wake behind.
+Allow “not knowing.”
+If you know who you are, you can not take a step!
+Nothing before us, and only a wake behind.
 The empathic nature of emptiness.
-Blessings of the Goddess.
+Blessings of the goddess.
 As recorded July 26th 2020.

-PZI Zen Online- We are in the midst of great civil unrest around racism and the institutions that support it.
-Hakuin, Dufu, Dalong speak about what remains what lives what holds us in the universe even as we feel most perishable, sad, defeated.
-The light is still there in all things even without a foundation to stand on!
+PZI Zen Online: We are in the midst of great civil unrest around racism and the institutions that support it.
+Li Bai, Du Fu, Dalung & Primo Levi speak about what remains, what lives, what holds us in the universe—even as we feel most perishable, sad, defeated.
+The light is still there in all things even without a foundation to stand on.
 As recorded June 14 2020.